apify/apify-docs/sources/academy/webscraping/scraping_basics_javascript/challenge/initializing_and_setting_up.md

 ---

-The Crawlee CLI makes it extremely easy for us to set up a project in Crawlee and hit the ground running.
+The Crawlee CLI speeds up the process of setting up a Crawlee project.
 Navigate to the directory you'd like your project's folder to live, then open up a terminal instance and run the following command:

 ```shell
 npx crawlee create amazon-crawler